FuelLabs/fuel-merkle/docs/test-specs/sparse_merkle_tree_tests.md

 **Description**:

 Tests the root after performing one update call with arbitrary data followed by a second update call on the same key with null data.
 Updating a key with null data is equivalent to calling delete.
 By deleting the only key, we have an empty tree and expect to arrive at the default root.
 This test expects a root signature identical to that produced by [Test Empty Root](#test-empty-root).

+*NOTE: This test is currently a WIP and subject to change due to a discrepancy in the SMT specification.
+See https://github.com/celestiaorg/smt/issues/67.*

 **Inputs**: